 First, resin printing is way different to FDM.
 With FDM all you need is a printer, filament, a scraper, files, slicer and maybe some hairspray for bed adhesion, plus any tools for cleaning up your prints.
 Resin printing is a far different (and messier) beast.
 Heres what you’ll need to print in resin:

 - Disposable paper towels.
-Whatever you planned on buying, get more.
+(Whatever you planned on buying, get more, I use the white ones for putting my prints on to drain/dry)

 - Paper funnels with filters.
-Whatever you planned on buying, get more.
+(Whatever you planned on buying, get more – I use these).

 - A source of UV light (The sun, or for those of us where there’s winter, a UV lamp and appropriate box) for curing